Environment - Soil moisture sensor

 Data Acquisition

-The Data Acquisition, Send to Controller and Interval settings are standard available configuration items.
-Send to Controller only when one or more Controllers are configured.
+Send to Controller is only visible when one or more Controllers are configured.

 Interval By default, Interval will be set to 60 sec.
 The minimum value allowed is 1 sec. but each read is taking at least 2 seconds, so selecting a value below 3 seonds might cause intermittent read failures or invalid values.